On the left is a 2D floor plan of a house.

-Notice that I have already placed in some furnitures.
-The left folders are a list of furnitures and household items which you can simply drag and drop into the floor plan.
+Notice that I have already placed in some furniture.
+The left folders are a list of furniture and household items which you can simply drag and drop into the floor plan.

 In order to see the 3D preview, you’ll first need to draw the walls along the lines of the 2D floor plan.

-If at anytime, you need additional designs of a furniture, you can always click on the Import Furniture link to import new designs into the application.
+If at any time, you need additional designs of furniture, you can always click on the Import Furniture link to import new designs into the application.

 For more info, check out Sweet Home 3D today!